Bachelor

 The cell-based bioassays must not only be sufficiently sensitive to trace components, but must also be robust, simple and cost-effective.
 In particular, manufacturers of pharmaceutical and medical products should be given the opportunity to test their products.
 The aim of this project is to develop validated methods for the qualitative and quantitative assessment of sensitising and irritating properties.

-The specialist area of Molecular Biotechnology at FH Campus Wien is developing bioassays that use two important cellular signalling pathways: the heat shock response as the central stress pathway of cells and the antioxidant response pathway, which is activated by oxidising chemicals.
+The specialist area of Molecular Biotechnology at Hochschule Campus Wien is developing bioassays that use two important cellular signalling pathways: the heat shock response as the central stress pathway of cells and the antioxidant response pathway, which is activated by oxidising chemicals.
 In both cases, the activity of the signalling pathways is determined using luciferase-based reporter systems that are as sensitive as possible.